cloudmesh-community/book/chapters/prg/python/python-parallel.md

 appropriate for inter-process message passing.
-To be more specific, `Pipe` is useful for process-to-process scenarios while `Queue` is more appropriate for process**es**-toprocess**es** ones. `Value` and `Array` are both used to provide a synchronized access to a shared data (very much like shared memory) and `Managers` can be used on different data types.
-In the following sub-sections, we cover both `Value` and `Array` since they are both lightweight, yet useful, approaches.
+To be more specific, `Pipe` is useful for process-to-process scenarios while `Queue` is more appropriate for process**es**-toprocess**es** ones. `Value` and `Array` are both used to provide synchronized access to a shared data (very much like shared memory) and `Managers` can be used on different data types.
+In the following sub-sections, we cover both `Value` and `Array` since they are both lightweight, yet useful, approach.

 #### Value